chicken pot pie

 Chicken Pot Pie

-A comforting and classic chicken pot pie with a flaky crust and creamy filling.
+A comforting and classic chicken pot pie with a flaky crust and a creamy, vegetable-filled chicken mixture.

 Course Breakfast